thor-mang/thor_mang_install/README.md

 sudo apt-get install ros-indigo-desktop
 </pre>

-Checkout software (please note of the . at the end):
+Checkout software (please take note of the . at the end):
 <pre>
 mkdir ~/thor
 cd ~/thor